-For a city of this size, Los Angeles has a relatively small downtown area, and overall the buildings are not nearly as tall as one might expect (although it does boast the two tallest buildings west of the Mississippi River).
+For a city of this size, Los Angeles has a relatively small downtown area, and overall the buildings are not nearly as tall as one might expect (although it does boast two of the three tallest buildings in California).
 In fact tourists who visit Los Angeles for the first time often mistake the tall buildings along Wilshire Blvd in the Westwood area off the 405 or downtown.
 Do not make this mistake.
 When Los Angelino’s refer to “the Valley”, they are speaking of the San Fernando Valley which is the vast artery of streets and cities that is situated just north of downtown Los Angeles.

 However the greatest asset Los Angeles has is its diversity as individuals from many countries in the world live here and in some cases has the largest population of immigrant communities outside of their native countries.
 Did you know that LA has the second largest Spanish speaking population in the world after Mexico City the largest Thai community outside of Thailand, the largest Korean community outside of Korea, the largest Iranian population outside of Iran (called “Tehrangeles”), a significant Armenian community and Orange County has the largest population of Vietnamese outside of Vietnam in “Little Saigon”.

-Los Angeles celebrates its 235th birthday in 2016.
+Los Angeles celebrated its 235th birthday in 2016.
 Modern day Los Angeles traces its roots back to 1781 near the present day Union Station.
 Los Angeles has a rich history and is a region that has exploded with growth in an unbelievably short amount of time.
-Read on for a glimpse into this multi-faceted city has been home for to Olympics (1932 and 1984) and will be hosting a third in 2028.
+This multi-faceted city has been home for to Olympics (1932 and 1984) and will be hosting a third in 2028.

 Los Angeles to me is the following: its can do attitude, the inspiring creativity of passionate artists and the cutting edge work of brilliant scientists and engineers, a unique cultural diversity where you often have the largest populations living outside of their home countries, it is classy, it has character, the weather is generally mild year round with a wonderful diversity of micro-climates, it is hanging out with creative people and tapping into their networks, it is the exploration of the intriguing recent history of how “this” all came to be and it is my own family roots – starting with with my great great grandfather who is buried at Forest Lawn, my grandfather who was raised here and my father who was born in Glendale.